opendp/opendp/docs/source/api/user-guide/combinators/index.rst

 * :py:func:`make_impute_constant <opendp.transformations.make_impute_constant>`
 * :py:func:`make_clamp <opendp.transformations.make_clamp>`
 * :py:func:`make_resize <opendp.transformations.make_resize>`.
-See the section on :ref:`transformation-constructors` for more information on how to preprocess data in OpenDP.
+See the section on :ref:`transformations-user-guide` for more information on how to preprocess data in OpenDP.

 Composition
 -----------